mbarker84/css-irl/src/pages/responsive-css-motion-path.md

   (<a href='https://codepen.io/michellebarker'>@michellebarker</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 Both of these approaches would benefit from more experimentation, and could be useful in different cases.
-I’m looking forward to working with them a bit more, as being able to scale paths would be a bigger incentive to using Motion Path in production.
+I’m looking forward to working with them a bit more, as being able to scale paths would be a big incentive to using Motion Path in production.